 Low-impact activities will put less stress on their joints and, therefore, be more enjoyable for arthritic dogs.
 A longer period of lower-impact exercise, such as walking or swimming instead of running, may help with your dog’s arthritis symptoms.

 Feeding your dog a few healthy CBD treats can help ease joint pain and make it easier for them to become active again.
 Observer.com has compiled a list of the best CBD dog treats available in the market.

 If your dog is disabled, this can make exercise and an active lifestyle tricky.
 Nowadays, there are plenty of aids for your pet.
 Wheelchairs, hip supports, harnesses, splints, and orthotics are now available.

 Encourage an active lifestyle

 Once you’ve established an exercise routine, stick to it.
-Take your dog to a beach every once in a while, so they can burn energy swimming and digging.
+Occasionally, take your dog to a beach to burn energy, swim, and dig.
 Swimming also puts less stress on their joints, so it’s a great option for dogs with arthritis and joint pain.

 With weight loss, you should start to see improvements in your dog’s symptoms of arthritis and quality of life.

 Maia Fletcher is a freelance writer based in Gisborne, New Zealand.
-When she’s not writing articles for her Tumblr page and local site Tairawhiti Gisborne, you’ll probably see her playing catch with her fur babies.
+You’ll probably see her playing catch with her fur babies when she’s not writing articles for her Tumblr page and local site, Tairawhiti Gisborne.